flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   sources or aren't suitable as desktop apps or forks of existing projects without any significant modification will not be accepted.

+- **Impermissible submissions**: In addition to the other guidelines, the following non-exhaustive types of submissions will not be
+  accepted: documentation or help files only, media-only content (e.g., images, audio, video), fonts, firmware, low-effort wrapper applications, shell/WM/DE extensions, tray applets, system utilities (e.g., `sudo`, `xeyes`) and CLI utility programs (e.g., `elinks`, `gh`).

 - **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of submissions, such as development tools and IDEs with a broad scope, are generally not well-suited for Flatpak due to inherent